-15 Zelda II Adventure of Link (1987 Nintendo Entertainment System)
+#15 Zelda II Adventure of Link (1987 Nintendo Entertainment System)

 The black sheep of the main Zelda series, Zelda II does a lot of things differently than the rest of its family.
 In contrast to modern Zelda games, which focus on collecting items used to solve a wide variety of puzzles, Adventure of Link is a hardcore 2D side-scrolling Action RPG.
 The standout mechanic is the experience system, where slaying enemies grants XP used to level up your attack, health, and magic stats.
 Scattered across the world are 8 towns, each with a woman who can restore Link’s health and magic (because there are no health or magic drops from enemies whatsoever), and a sage that teaches Link a new spell, giving the discovery of each new town feelings of relief and excitement.
 The reason to love (or hate) Zelda II though, is its combat.

 Zelda II lives and dies by the 2D side-scrolling combat which makes up 90% of the game.
 By modern standards it’s extremely barebones, only boasting a high or low stab attack (oh and Link can jump for once!), and yet, it’s still very intuitive, fluid, and fun.
-The addition of two hidden sword techniques, the up stab and (hilariously overpowered) down stab (more recognized from Super Smash Bros.), add a last bit of unique flair to the side-scrolling swordplay.
+The addition of two hidden sword techniques, the up stab and (hilariously overpowered) down stab (more recognized from Super Smash Bros.), all add a bit of unique flair to the side-scrolling swordplay.